01 of 09

-When decorating with pink, you aren't limited only to the softer tints or bubblegum brights.
+When decorating a pink room, you aren't limited only to the softer tints or bubblegum brights.
 Lightly shade pink with black, and you get its older sister: burgundy.
-And burgundy works beautifully to set off cool colors like gray, navy blue, deepest purple and even black.
+And burgundy works beautifully to set off cool colors like gray, navy blue, deepest purple, and even black.
 Use a few burgundy accents to wake up your contemporary, subdued bedroom without any fear of saccharine sweetness.
 It's the perfect way to add a touch of romance without being cloying or obvious.
 Take an additional... decorating tip from this room, and use a favorite piece of artwork to tie together a room's color scheme, or determine what colors to use.Continue to 4 of 9 below.

 04 of 09

 Not everyone desires the level of enthusiastic drama displayed in the colorful pink bedroom featured here, but it sure is fun to look at.
 Designed by Woodson & Rummerfield's House of Design, this eclectic and glamorous bedroom looks like it could belong to a princess or film star.
 The strong salmon pink walls easily hold their own against the equally bold furniture and window treatments, to say nothing of the magnificent mural at the head of the bed.
 But because all of the furnishings... are neutral in color (actually transparent in the case of the posts on the bed), the overall effect is stunning but not overly stimulating.
 Takeaway tip: if you want to use very strong color on your walls, balance it out with neutrals in the furniture, floors and accessories.Continue to 5 of 9 below.

 Sophisticated Girl's Bedroom